-- 4b.
 Applicants that do not hold a current OMH housing contract must describe their agency's experience with and ability to serve individuals recovering from a serious mental illness.
 The applicant must also describe a situation where successful interventions were used to assist an individual in meeting their goals.
 Non-OMH contracted providers must attach evidence or correspondence from the most recent monitoring visit for any housing or behavioral health service program the agency operates, that is funded by a city, county, state or federal government agency.
-Particular emphasis should be placed on describing the agency's experience and awareness of community resources. - 4c.
+Particular emphasis should be placed on describing the agency's experience and awareness of community resources.

+- 4b.
 Describe the agency's experience in providing recovery-oriented housing and/or mental health services to adults with serious mental illness and/or cooccurring disorders.
 Describe your agency's history and provide a general description of the agency structure.
-Include an organizational chart. - 4d.
+Include an organizational chart. - 4c.
 Describe the extent of your organization's residential and/or programmatic presence and activity in the area(s) for which you are bidding; and how that capacity may benefit the proposed Apartment Treatment program.

-5.4.5 Inclusion and Diversity
+5.4.5 Diversity, Equity and Inclusion and Peer Support Language (10 points)